SirWaffle/Hallucinator/README.md

 pip install madgrad
 ```

-## pyTorch installation
-- i used <https://pytorch.org/get-started/locally/> to select the pytorch packages to install

 ## quick summary of changes
 - added cmd to put clip model in system memory and use cpu - saves about 900MB ofVRAM, but slows down processing by 7x at least